DIRT-X/hydrological-processing/README.md

 # Usage<a name="usage"></a>
 ## Getting started
+The main script `launch_gui.py` can be launched with a double-click on `start_gui.bat` (on Windows only).
+If nothing happens after double-clicking, verify that the conda environment is correctly installed in a LOCAL user folder (see [requirements](#requirements)).
+If the batchfile execution fails, use the new environment with a Python IDE (e.g., Spyder (provided along with Anaconda) or [PyCharm](https://www.jetbrains.com/de-de/pycharm/download/#section=windows)).
+Alternatively, it is currently sufficient to install the `numpy` package to any *Python3* versions and run `launch_gui` within that *Python3* executable.

 Launching the main script `launch_gui.py` opens up a graphical user interface (GUI).
 For help with getting started with Python, refer to the [[Requirements]] section.

 ![guiimage](https://github.com/sschwindt/dirtx/raw/master/media/gui.png)